Malayic languages: History

 The present scope of the Malayic subgroup, which is now universally accepted by experts in the field, was first proposed by K.A.
 Adelaar (1992, 1993), based on phonological, morphological and lexical evidence.

 Languages

 Malayic languages are spoken on Borneo, Sumatra, the Malay Peninsula, Java and on several islands located in the South China Sea and the Strait of Malacca.
-The following list only includes Malayic languages as traditionally spoken by the respective ethnic groups, for non-traditional languages, see Malay trade and creole languages.
+This list is limited to Malayic languages traditionally spoken by their respective ethnic groups, for non-traditional languages, see Malay trade and creole languages.